eonil/swift-sbtl/README.md

 Getting Started
 ------------------
-Use `WBTL` type.
+Use `SBTL` type.
 This type provides these array-like interfaces.

 - `RandomAccessCollection`
 - `MutableCollection`